 Reflection each Friday is important.
 Planning your next week on Friday evening before leaving work is even better.
 You'll keep your weekend worry-free and you can start right away on Monday morning.
 Many managers do their weekly planning on Sunday evenings, yet Friday evening would be more productive.

-Focus on outcomes and results, not on process or actions
+7. Focus on the results, not the process

 Looking at our to-do lists, we often write down not measurable results to be achieved but actions or processes.
 Consequently, quite often it is hard to say if the task has been achieved or not.
 If possible, try to focus on results instead.
 This way it will be much easier to declare a goal accomplished and move on to next big weekly objective.